Homemade Sourdough Pasta

 Notes

-• you can either use your sourdough discard or active starter
+• You can either use fed sourdough discard or an active starter

 Video